matthew-tucker/Insight-Data-Engineering-2018/README.md

 start_time|end_time|average_error
 ```

 If there are no matching stocks for an entire time window, `average_error` is reported as `NA`.
+If this file cannot be written to, the program will exit with status 1.

 # Dependencies